 The History Program

 The History curriculum is widely diversified by topic and by approach and offers an extensive range of courses from ancient to modern times in American, Asian, European, and Latin American.
-The History major itself is distinctive for four courses that are particularly germane to student development of independent, critical judgment based on historical skills.
+The Bachelor of Arts degree in History itself is distinctive for four courses that are particularly germane to student development of independent, critical judgment based on historical skills.
 The First-Year Seminars offer incoming students, particularly those who have completed AP courses, the opportunity to move quickly into the history major during their first year.
 The two-semester History Colloquium and Practicum are seminars typically completed during the sophomore or junior year that prepare majors in the critical evaluation of historical arguments, research and analysis of historical data, and historical writing.
 These courses are essential preparation for upper-level lecture courses and seminars and for the senior course Historical Research.
 This capstone course provides an opportunity to complete a historical research project working one-on-one with a member of the history faculty.

 An internship option enhances the program by granting credit for history-related, career-oriented work outside the classroom.
 The goal of the History program is to produce graduates with a command of factual and conceptual knowledge of the past; the analytical methods that historians use to recover, research, and write about the past; the tools to create and produce materials in a digital age; and well-honed writing and speaking skills.
-Graduates of the history program go on to a wide range of careers in which the ability to understand and solve historical problems, and in which skills of independent, critical judgment based on historical knowledge, are useful.
+Graduates of the History program go on to a wide range of careers in which the ability to understand and solve historical problems, and in which skills of independent, critical judgment based on historical knowledge, are useful.
 Because the practice of history requires the ability to analyze and communicate ideas clearly as well as to retain factual information, it is an ideal preparation for law school and for careers in business, public policy, government, and journalism.

 Honors in History at Graduation requires a 3.5 grade-point average in the major and superior work in History 485, Historical Research, or 486, Historical Research Abroad.